ingkebil/development/python/count_variants/count_module.md

     click.echo("Nr variants in vcf: %s" % nr_variants)
 ```

-It is a good convention to import standard library modules first, then third party modules and finally local imports.
+It is a good convention to import modules from standard library first, then third party modules and finally local imports.

 In this case we will go through the code line by line.